Code-Institute-Submissions/KieranSweeden-fol.io/README.md

 ## Credits

+### Code

 ### Research

+The following links are sources that were used to further understand the problems that needed to be solved during the pre-production stages of folio.

 - [Top 4 IT Recruitment Challenges (and How to Overcome Them!)](https://www.codingame.com/work/blog/find-developers/top-it-recruitment-challenges/) by Nathalie Figuière.
     - This article provided solutions backed by data, which helped provide further understanding of the IT recruitment problems and how to fix them.